Chaboddunamis/amoganla/content/pages/index.md

         media_width: sixty
       - title: Community Engagement
         subtitle: >-
-          I create programmes that improve comunities and how people participate.
+          I create programmes that improve communities and how people participate.
 I create opportunities and networks that link one community to the other.
         content: >